jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).220.png)

 The clause can be a diamond or a square.
 Its container can also be a diamond as well as a square.
-A clause does not have a reference line, or it would have been a reference or a call, not a clause.
+A clause does not have a reference line, or it might have been a reference or a call, not a clause.

 #### Active and Inactive